inis17/sendmail-docker/README.md

       - SMTP_HOST=smtp.gmail.com
       - SMTP_PORT=587
       - SMTP_USER=your@gmail.com
-        # tou can append _FILE to load from a file inside the container (e.g. docker secrets)
+        # You can append _FILE to load from a file inside the container (e.g. docker secrets)
       - SMTP_PASS=yourapppassword
       - API_TOKEN=longrandomstring
 ```